gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 If you are deploying Stroom onto systems with low available entropy, the start time for the Stroom Proxy can be as high as 5 minutes and for the Application as high as 15 minutes.

-One software based solution would be to install the [haveged (external link)](http://www.issihosts.com/haveged "Haveged Web Site") service that attempts to provide an easy-to-use, unpredictable random number generator based upon an adaptation of the HAVEGE algorithm.
+One software based solution would be to install the {{< external-link "haveged" "http://www.issihosts.com/haveged" >}} service that attempts to provide an easy-to-use, unpredictable random number generator based upon an adaptation of the HAVEGE algorithm.
 To install execute
 ```bash
 yum -y install haveged